 Kilfinane Outdoor Education Centre has Teen Adventure Programmes suitable for 13-17 years old offering a real taste of outdoor adventure giving participants the chance to develop skills and have great fun with like minded friends.

-Their programmes include Teen Adventure Days, a full day of one sport e.g. Canoeing River Trip, Mountain Biking, Galty Mountain Hillwalk, Rockclimbing & Abseiling, as well as half day courses focusing on one sport and five day multi-activity programmes including a night camping out.
+Their programmes include a full day of one sport e.g. the Canoeing River Trip, Hillwalking and Mountaineering, Rockclimbing & Abseiling and Raftbuilding, as well as half day courses focusing on one sport and five day multi-activity programmes including a night camping out.

 Karting in Limerick

-We are spoiled for choice on the Karting front in Limerick with some great places to go karting:
+We are spoiled for choice on the Karting front in Limerick with these great places to go karting!

-Castletroy Park has 1.2 km of pedestrian pathways with a skateboarding area, circular cycle route and central performance/exhibition area with covering structure, and a fully equipped children’s playground.
-It also features an array of natural habitats, including a lake, wetlands, wildflower grass areas and woodlands and parking area.
+Castletroy Park has a brilliant skatepark which is perfect for teens, as well as many other amenities including 1.2 km of pedestrian pathways with a circular cycle route and central performance/exhibition area and a children’s playground.

 Limerick Youth Cafes